-New Directors also receive a comprehensive induction pack which includes copies of Board/ Board Committee Charters, annual goals, relevant legislations and calendar of Board activities.
+New Directors also receive a comprehensive induction pack, which includes copies of Board/ Board Committee Charters, annual goals, relevant legislations and calendar of Board activities for the year.
 The induction and training programmes are robust and designed to equip all Directors to effectively discharge their responsibilities whilst improving overall board effectiveness.

 The Bank renders periodic returns on training programmes attended by Directors to the Central Bank.
+During the period under review, the Directors participated in the programmes indicated below: